Share this article

 Illness or health issue

-Pups are expressive creatures, they’ll often convey their emotions through barks, howls, growls, but also by being a needy dog.
+Pups are expressive creatures, they’ll often convey their emotions through barks, howls, and growls, but also by being a needy dog.
 If a pup isn’t feeling well they will often go to their pet parents for comfort and familiarity, a tell-tail sign they need some help.
 You’ll know your fur family best, so if you know they’re not a velcro dog, this isn’t their usual way of trying to ask for attention, or it’s a sudden change, you need to talk to your vet.
 A clingy dog could be the early symptoms of something else.

 Do you have or know a velcro dog?
 Perhaps you have your own tips and tricks for helping a cling dog?
 If you do, head to our Community Forum to spread the love, learn from other pet people, or share your knowledge about pup pals.
 Otherwise, check out our suggestions for dog and puppy training for beginners to help needy dogs learn to be a bit more independent.